 Royal Windsor Horse Show first started in 1943 to help raise funds for the war effort.
-It has continued to run every year since with and is now the only show in the UK to host international competitions in Showjumping, Dressage, Driving and Endurance.
+It has continued to run every year since and is now the only show in the UK to host international competitions in Showjumping, Dressage, Driving and Endurance.

 In 1943 Count Robert Orssich and Mr Geoffrey Cross were inspired by the ‘Wings for Victory’ campaign and set about organising a Horse and Dog Show in Windsor to raise money for the War effort.